fabian7593/EasyRestApiLand/README.md

 # Easy RestApi Land
 This projetc is a RestApi project written on node js with typescript and express js.
 That Project increases the development speed of rest apis backends by 30 or 40%.
+And gives us the most important and basic parts of developing a backend application.

 This project use some design patterns like generics, builder, repository, dependency injection, and others and some of the SOLID principles.

 As well the project have a multiparadigm programming with function and POO oriented, with the result of FOOP (Function-Oriented and Object-Oriented Programming).

 This is a lit manually "framework" for do rest apis backend, with the CRUD methods mainly.